IBXCODECAT/Windows10-Rickroll/README.md

 # Windows10 Rickroll

 #### Hey!
 Look at you!
-Your'e actually reading the REAMDE!
+You're actually reading the REAMDE!
 Most people fail to do that!

 Hello World!
 This was a project that I started because I was bored and just wanted to have some fun!